motata/motata.github.io/_posts/2018-11-24-depthwise-separable-convolution.md

 title: Depthwise Separable Convolution
 comments: true
 description: >
-  This post introduces a neural network operation called depthwise separable convolution, which trades off between latency and accuracy.
+  This post explains a neural network operation called depthwise separable convolution, which trades off between latency and accuracy.
 ---

 Depthwise separable convolution factorizes a standard convolution into a depthwise convolution and a pointwise convolution.
 Depthwise convolution captures spatial information of each feature map channel and pointwise convolution combines these information across all channels.